 Another Pittsburgh food staple is the Lenten Fish Fry.
 Beginning on Ash Wednesday and continuing every Friday until Easter, you can find great fish fries held in churches, fire halls and community buildings all over the Pittsburgh area.

-Add these spirited festivals to your social calendar: Pittsburgh Wine Festival at the beginning of May at Heinz Field, the Pittsburgh Whiskey & Fine Spirits Festival each October and the Pittsburgh Brewfest in March.
-Pittsburgh Craft Beer Week happens every April and highlights the Pittsburgh region's craft beer culture.
+Add these spirited festivals to your social calendar: Pittsburgh Wine Festival at the beginning of May at Acrisure Stadium, the Pittsburgh Whiskey & Fine Spirits Festival each August and Barrel & Flow Fest in August.
+Three Rivers Beer Week happens every April and highlights the Pittsburgh region's craft beer culture.